 FOR IMMEDIATE RELEASE: Friday, October 27, 2000

-HOUSTON – Enron Corp. announced today that it had notified the board of directors of Azurix Corp.
-Azurix’sthat it is prepared to finance a transaction that would take Azurix private at a buy-out price of cash $7.00 pershareproposed to finance275 millionThe specific structure of the proposal has yet to be determined.
+HOUSTON – Enron Corp. announced today that it made a proposal to the Board of Directors of Azurix Corp. to enable the purchase of Azurix’s 38.8 million publicly-held shares at a cash price of $7.00 per share.
+Enron proposed to finance up to $275 million for the sole purpose of funding the buy-out.
+The specific structure of the proposal has yet to be determined.

-for the approximately 38.8 million publicly traded shares.
-The transaction would maintain the off balance sheet treatment of Enron’s investment in Azurix.

-The transaction cash allows Azurix public shareholders to receive a significant premium to the market price of .
-Enron believes the value offered also would be greater than any sale to a third party, and to any other alternative including sale to a third party or liquidation. provides other benefits to Azurix, includingFurthermore, such a transaction would significant reduce Azurix’s general and administrative expenses, greater certainty to Azurix’s customers and employees and increased flexibility for restructuring Azurix’s assets and business.itseupositive eand credit
+The proposed cash buy-out allows Azurix public shareholders to receive a significant premium to the market price of Azurix.
+Enron believes the value offered also would be greater than any sale to a third party.

+The proposed buy-out provides other benefits to Azurix, including a significant near-term reduction in Azurix’s general and administrative expenses, greater certainty to Azurix’s customers and employees and increased flexibility for restructuring Azurix’s assets and business.

+Enron expects its proposal to have a neutral impact on its own positive earnings and credit outlook.

 Enron is one of the world’s leading electricity, natural gas and communications companies.
 The company, with revenues of $40 billion in 1999 and $60 billion for the first nine months of 2000, markets electricity and natural gas, delivers physical commodities and financial and risk management services to customers around the world, and is developing an intelligent network platform to facilitate online business.
 Fortune magazine has named Enron “America’s Most Innovative Company” for five consecutive years, the top company for “Quality of Management” and the second best company for “Employee Talent.”
 Enron’s Internet address is www.enron.com.
 The stock is traded under the ticker symbol “ENE.”